 - Access – Less is more.
 Don’t forget to kill access rights for departing employees.

 - Bring in the right knowledge – Hire someone who is interested in security and give them sufficient mandate.

 More tips for successful and secure remote work

 If you’d like to find out more about remote work at Detectify, read our meet the team articles where our security researcher Linus and community manager Kristian share their views on working remotely.

 Our friends over at Trello are experts on developing a remote work culture.
 To share their knowledge and experience, they have put together an e-book packed with remote work tips and tricks:

 Hur ditt team lyckas med distansarbete (Swedish)

-Detectify is a continuous web scanner monitor service that can be set up for automated scanning for 1000+ known vulnerabilities including the OWASP Top 10.
+Detectify is a continuous web scanner monitor service that can be set up for automated scanning for the latest known vulnerabilities including the OWASP Top 10.
 Give it a try with a free trial today!